marcmerlin/esp32_fatfsimage/README.md

 Spiffs has issues though, on top of being read only of course, it's pretty bad at doing seeks across large files (it's slow), and another filesystem like Fat, works better.
 This is where FFat(Flash Fat) comes in.
+As of 2020 there is now also LittleFS.
+I have not used it, but I assume it's a better version of SPIFFS that doesn't take as much RAM as FatFS

 You can see how to use FatFS from this example: https://github.com/espressif/arduino-esp32/blob/master/libraries/FFat/examples/FFat_Test/FFat_Test.ino